Raiden1233/Pdf_to_docx/README.md

 # IMPORTANT
 I am assuming you have python installed already if not, install python first before using the script.
-If you are in windows be sure to check PATH thingy while using the setup.
+If you are in windows be sure to check PATH thing, when running the setup.
 # Pdf_to_docx
 A script to convert pdf file into docx/document
 # Required modules